Marine plastic pollution: Photodegradation of plastics

 The garbage patches are one of several oceanic regions where researchers have studied the effects and impact of plastic photodegradation in the neustonic layer of water.
 Unlike organic debris, which biodegrades, plastic disintegrates into ever smaller pieces while remaining a polymer (without changing chemically).
 This process continues down to the molecular level.
 Some plastics decompose within a year of entering the water, releasing potentially toxic chemicals such as bisphenol A, PCBs and derivatives of polystyrene.

-As the plastic flotsam photodegrades into smaller and smaller pieces, it concentrates in the upper water column.
-As it disintegrates, the pieces become small enough to be ingested by aquatic organisms that reside near the ocean's surface.
-Plastic may become concentrated in neuston, thereby entering the food chain.
-Disintegration means that much of the plastic is too small to be seen.
-Moreover, plastic exposed to sunlight and in watering environments produce greenhouse gases, leading to further environmental impact.

 As the plastic particles are primarily found in the pelagic layer of the ocean they experience high levels of photodegradation, which causes the plastics to break down into ever smaller pieces.
 These pieces eventually become so small that even microorganisms can ingest and metabolize them, converting the plastics into carbon dioxide.
 In some instances, these microplastics are absorbed directly into a microorganism's biomolecules.
 However, before reaching this state, any number of organisms could potentially interact with these plastics.